Luis AparicioLuis Ernesto Aparicio

 "He's the best I've ever seen,” former White Sox owner and future Hall of Famer Bill Veeck said in 1959.
 “He makes plays which I know can't possibly be made, yet he makes them almost every day.”

 The White Sox traded Aparicio to the Baltimore Orioles on Jan.
 14, 1963.
-In his four years with the Orioles, he led the AL in stolen bases twice.
+In his five years with the Orioles, he led the AL in stolen bases twice.
 Aparicio also made his second World Series appearance in 1966.
 This time, his Orioles swept the Dodgers to win it all.

 Aparicio was traded back to the White Sox after the 1967 season, and he spent three more years with Chicago before moving to the Boston Red Sox.
 Aparicio spent his last three seasons in the major leagues in Boston.